HTML: Foundation — Hyperlinks

 Live Example

-Now with the scroll bar in place, open the document above and click on the first link.
-Notice what happens as you do so.
+Now with the scroll bar in place, open up the example again and click on the link.

 The page got scrolled right?
 And to the point where the destination anchor merely touches the viewport, right?
 This is how the browser handles navigating to a fragment.